timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

+= 1.1.2.1 In progress =
+* Bug fix:						BoldGrid Connect Search: Was not being added when changing a header image in the Customizer.

 = 1.1.2 =
 * Bug fix:		JIRA WPB-1809	Fixed undefined index "action" for some scenarios.
 Optimized update class and addessed CodeSniffer items.
 * Rework:		JIRA WPB-1541	Reworked admin feedback notice.